mhoennig/hs.hsadmin.ng/sql/rbac.md

 An *RbacOperation* determines, <u>what</u> an *RbacPermission* allows to do.
 It can be one of:

-- **add-...** - permits creating new instances of specific entity types underneath the object specified by the permission, e.g. "add-package"
+- **'add-...'** - permits creating new instances of specific entity types underneath the object specified by the permission, e.g. "add-package"
-- **view** - permits reading the contents of the object specified by the permission
+- **'view'** - permits reading the contents of the object specified by the permission
-- **edit** - change the contents of the object specified by the permission
+- **'edit'** - change the contents of the object specified by the permission
-- **delete** - delete the object specified by the permission
+- **'delete'** - delete the object specified by the permission
+- **'\*'**

 This list is extensible according to the needs of the access rule system.

-Please notice, that there is no **create-...** operation to create new instances of related business-object-types.
+Please notice, that there is no **create** operation to create new instances of unrelated business-object-types.
 For such a singleton business-object-type, e.g. *Organization" or "Hostsharing" has to be defined, and its single entity is referred in the permission.
-By this, the foreign key in *RbacPermission* can be defined as `NOT NULL`.
+Only with this rule, the foreign key in *RbacPermission* can be defined as `NOT NULL`.

 #### RbacGrant